-- 1. The systemic credit clash scenario is an enterprise view of portfolio, risk to a systemic credit event that incorporates all relevant Division risk sources that could be impacted by a credit risk event. - 2.
-The systemic financial institutions realistic disaster scenario (FI RDS) is an underwriting view of portfolio risk to a defined global financial crisis. - These scenarios (Systemic Clash and FI RDS) reflect an "instantaneous" view of the ultimate risk.
-The scenarios conservatively assume that the entirety of the losses, which are expected to multiyear in nature, all occur on day one.
-The risk sources are diverse in terms of how they expected to manifest themselves thus creating a form of "time diversification".
-The scenarios are expressed in Probable Maximum Loss (PML) terms with methodologies aligned to tail events. - 3.
-Obligor idiosyncratic concentration risk, is managed with alerts and limits set as a function of obligor credit quality.
+- 1. The systemic credit clash scenario is an enterprise view of portfolio risk to a systemic credit event that incorporates all relevant Division risk sources that could be impacted by a credit risk event. - 2.
+The systemic financial institutions realistic disaster scenario (FIRDS) is an underwriting view of portfolio risk to a defined global financial crisis. - These scenarios (Systemic Clash and FIRDS) reflect an "instantaneous" view of the ultimate risk.
+The scenarios conservatively assume that the entirety of the losses, which are expected to be multiyear in nature, all occur on day one.
+The risk sources are diverse in terms of how they are expected to manifest themselves, thus creating a form of "time diversification".
+The scenarios are expressed in Probable Maximum Loss (PML) terms with methodologies aligned to tail events. - Obligor idiosyncratic concentration risk is managed with alerts and limits set as a function of obligor credit quality.
 Alerts and limits are in USD net notional terms representing the amount at risk and assuming no recovery.
-Exposures are from the functional sources (Reinsurance Recoverables, Treasury, and Investments) and from the reinsurance underwriting businesses with emdedded credit risk activities.
-Alerts and limits are in USD net notional terms representing the total amount at risk and assuming no recovery.
+Exposures are from the functional sources (Reinsurance Recoverables, Treasury, and Investments) and from the reinsurance underwriting businesses with embedded credit risk activities.
+Credit quality ratings are derived from AXA Group.
+When an obligor is not in the AXA Group universe, AXA XL applies its own credit rating methodology.